Kitchen Cabinets Refacing

 Yes – if you love your cabinet layout and design.
 A reface will keep all of your existing cabinets in the same place.
 If the flow works for you, the way you cook, the way you entertain then Yes you may be a candidate for a reface.

 Yes – if your cabinets are made of single box construction.
-This means, that your cabinets were installed as individual boxes, and not built in place.
+This means that your cabinets were installed as individual boxes, and not built in place.
 This would assume your cabinets are less than 25 years old, when the trend moved to purchasing cabinets through lumber yards or new construction.
 Why?
-Built in place cabinetry often don’t have the structure required to install and support new doors, drawer boxes and slides.
+Built-in cabinetry often don’t have the structure required to install and support new doors, drawer boxes and slides.

 Yes – if your cabinets are in good repair.
 Cabinetry that is cracked, poorly installed, made with lower quality products are not good candidates for refacing.
 If your cabinet still looks good, just isn’t the color or design that you like, then yes you may be a candidate for a reface.